Superior Oil Company

-Superior Oil Company was an American oil company founded in 1921 in Coalinga, California, by William Myron Keck, Superior Oil began as a drilling contracting firm and grew into the exploration and production of oil and natural gas.
+The Superior Oil Company was an American oil company founded in 1921 in Coalinga, California, by William Myron Keck, Superior Oil began as a drilling contracting firm and grew into the exploration and production of oil and natural gas.
 In 1930 the company was the first to successfully use directional drilling in California.
 Moving to Houston, Texas.

 By 1931 the company had wells in Texas, Oklahoma, Nebraska, Louisiana and Venezuela.
 In 1938, the company constructed the first offshore oil platform off the coast of Louisiana in the Gulf of Mexico.
 In the 1970s, Superior Oil was involved in the oil shale industry developing the Superior multimineral process.
 In September 1984 the company, then based in Houston, became a wholly owned subsidiary of Mobil.
-The company was sold to Mobil Corporation in 1984, merging to it.
+The company was sold to Mobil Corporation in 1984, merging into it.

 History

 Background

 Company founder William Myron Keck, also founder of the W. M. Keck Foundation, started his career as a "roustabout" in the oil business in Pennsylvania, before making his way to California.
 In California, he worked as a speculator drilling wells on contract for big oil companies.
 He often would take payment as leases instead of cash.
 Keck was very successful as an oil prospector.
 In one instance at the height of the oil boom in the 1920s in Los Angeles, he was the only "wildcatter" to purchase and retain a lease on 300 acres of Andrew Joughin's farm outside Torrance.
 While other prospectors turned away from the property, Keck's "46 highly productive wells were considered one of California's most successful oil-drilling projects.
 Keck also struck oil in California's Huntington Beach and Kettleman Hills oil fields.
 Author Kevin Krajick has described Keck as "the world's greatest oil prospector, a man whose instincts about the location of petroleum were so uncanny, some believed him clairvoyant."